 In 2017, a new electoral law was passed in the hope of creating a more stable election result.
 Just under 37% of seats are allocated using a first-past-the-post system and just over 63% using a proportional method.
 There is one round of voting.

-The Italian Chamber of Deputies, the lower house, has 630 seats. of these, 232 are directly elected in single member districts, 386 are elected by national proportional representation and the remaining 12 are elected by the Italians abroad.
+The Italian Chamber of Deputies, the lower house, has 630 seats.
+Of these, 232 are directly elected in single-member districts, 386 are elected by national proportional representation and the remaining twelve are elected by overseas Italians.

 The Italian Senate, the upper house, has 315 seats.
-Of these, 116 are directly elected in single-member districts, 193 are elected by regional proportional representation and 6 are elected by the Italians abroad.
+Of these, 116 are directly elected in single-member districts, 193 are elected by regional proportional representation and six are elected by overseas Italians.
 Both houses are elected every five years.

-Unlike the British and American system, where votes are cast for individual candidates, only 37% (directly elected) of the Italian voting system works like that.
-The other 63% (proportionally representation) is based on a 'Party List' system, where each party's candidates are ranked in order of priority.
-If a party wins 10 seats, for example, then the first 10 candidates on their list are selected and take their seats in Parliament.
+Unlike the British and American systems, where votes are cast for individual candidates, only 37% (directly elected) of the Italian voting system works like that.
+The other 63% (proportional representation) is based on a 'Party List' system, whereby each party's candidates are ranked in order of priority.
+If a party wins 10 seats, for example, then the first 10 candidates on their list are selected to take their seats in Parliament.

-At this point the President can ask the parties to create a new government that does have the support of Parliament or he can attempt to create a new government of his own design.
-If either of those options fail to win support, Parliament is dissolved and new elections are held.
+At this point, the President can either ask the parties to create a new government with Parliamentary support or he can attempt to create a new government of his own design.
+If either of those options fails to win support, Parliament is dissolved and new elections are held.

-This electoral law has been widely criticised by the centre left parties, as they believe it favours parties from the right.
+This electoral law has been widely criticised by the centre-left parties, who believe it favours parties from the right.
 Reform of the electoral laws is currently being proposed.